chrisguttandin/standardized-audio-context/README.md

 #### audioWorklet

-The [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworklet) is accessible as a property of an AudioContext or OfflineAudioContext.
+⚠️ <!-- Bug #59 --> The [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworklet) is accessible as a property of an AudioContext or OfflineAudioContext.
 It uses the ScriptProcessorNode internally to create an [`AudioWorkletProcessor`](https://webaudio.github.io/web-audio-api/#audioworkletprocessor) in any browser but Chrome.
 This means it will not provide the performance improvements that you would normally expect from using an [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#audioworkletnode).

-The fact that the internal implementation relies on a ScriptProcessorNode also implies that the [`channelCountMode`](https://webaudio.github.io/web-audio-api/#dom-audionode-channelcountmode) can only be `'explicit'` for now.
+⚠️ <!-- Bug #59 --> The fact that the internal implementation relies on a ScriptProcessorNode also implies that the [`channelCountMode`](https://webaudio.github.io/web-audio-api/#dom-audionode-channelcountmode) can only be `'explicit'` for now.
 It also means that the total number of channels of all inputs plus the number of all parameters can't be larger than six.

-Another thing to keep in mind is that the fallback will evaluate the `AudioWorkletProcessor` on the global scope.
+⚠️ <!-- Bug #59 --> Another thing to keep in mind is that the fallback will evaluate the `AudioWorkletProcessor` on the global scope.
 It gets isolated in a basic way to mimic the [`AudioWorkletGlobalScope`](https://webaudio.github.io/web-audio-api/#audioworkletglobalscope) but that can't be done in a way which makes it impossible for an attacker to break out of that sandbox.
 This should not be a problem unless you load an AudioWorklet from an untrusted source.

 #### createAnalyser() / AnalyserNode